Ibrahim Quli Qutb Shah Wali

-Ibrahim Qutb Shah Wali (1518 – 5 June 1580), also known by his Telugu names Malki BhaRama and Ibharama Cakravarti, was the fourth monarch of the kingdom of Golconda in southern India.
+Ibrahim Qutb Shah Wali (29 May 1530 – 5 June 1580), also known by his Telugu names Malki BhaRama and Ibharama Chakravarti, was the fourth monarch of the kingdom of Golconda in southern India.
 He was the first of the Qutb Shahi dynasty to use the title "Sultan".
 He ruled from 1550 to 1580.
-He lived for seven years in exile at the court of Vijayanagara as an honoured guest of Rama Raya.
+He lived for seven years in exile at the court of Vijayanagara as an honoured guest of its ruler Rama Raya.
 Ibrahim is known for patronizing Telugu extensively because he was moved by a genuine love for the language.

-Biography
+Early life

 Ibrahim was born the son of Quli Qutb Mulk, founder of the Qutb Shahi dynasty of Golconda.
 His father, an ethnic Turkmen, had emigrated to India with his family as a young man and taken employment in the court of the Bahmani Sultanate in the Deccan.
-He had risen steadily in the army and, when the Bahamani sultanate had splintered and collapsed, he had carved out a sizable principality for himself by force of army.
-Ibrahim was one of his younger sons.
+He had risen steadily through the army ranks and, when the Bahamani sultanate had splintered and collapsed, he had carved out a sizable principality for himself by force of arms.
+Ibrahim was one of Quli Qutb Mulk's younger sons.